 Transfer of Credit Information

-Cal State Northridge (CSUN) publishes policies for the transfer of credit from other institutions in the University Catalog, including:
+California State University, Northridge (CSUN) publishes policies for the transfer of credit to CSUN from other institutions in the University Catalog, including:

 - Transfer Policies of CSU Campuses